wo3kie/cxxDojo/README.md

 **gramSchmidt.cpp**
 Implement the Gram-Schmidt process function.
 From [Wikipedia](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process) the Gram-Schmidt algorithm is a way of finding a set of two or more vectors that are perpendicular to each other.

+**gsl/correlation.cpp**
+Implement a function to calculate the correlation between two collections using gsl library.

+**gsl/covariance.cpp**
+Implement a function to calculate the covariance between two collections using gsl library.

+**gsl/interpolation.cpp**
+Implement a program to interpolate a set of points with a polynomial function.
+Can you use boost::ublas for it?
+Can you use GNU Scientific Library for it?

+**gsl/mean.cpp**
+Implement a function to calculate a mean value from a collection.

+**gsl/page_rank.cpp**
+Implement the Page Rank algorithm using eigenvalues and eigenvectors.

+**gsl/pca.cpp**
+Implement Principal Component Analysis using gsl library.
+From [Wikipedia](https://en.wikipedia.org/wiki/Principal_component_analysis) principal component analysis is a procedure to transform a given data set _X_ of dimension _p_ to an alternative data set _Y_ of smaller dimension _p'_.

+**gsl/variance.cpp**
+Implement a function to calculate a variance.
+From [Wikipedia](https://en.wikipedia.org/wiki/Variance) variance is a measure how far a values are spread out.

 **gzip.cpp**
 Implement a function to compress and decompress text using the _gzip_ algorithm.

 **hanoi.cpp**
 Implement a program to solve the Tower of Hanoi problem.